isomerpages/moe-yuhuapri/_yuhualite-experience/Mother Tongue/Chinese Language.md

 **Internal and External Competitions**

 Internal competitions are conducted during the Mother Tongue Fortnight Week.
 Pupils, who are keen to participate, will be able to showcase their abilities and competencies in the Chinese Language.
-These competitions also provide additional opportunities for all pupils to further strengthen their language abilities
+These competitions also provide additional opportunities for all students to further strengthen their language abilities

-Aside from the school based competition, pupils are also encouraged to participate in external competitions.
-This will help pupils to build up their confidence and contribute to their repertoire of experiences.
+Aside from the school based competition, students are also encouraged to participate in external competitions.
+This will help students to build up their confidence and contribute to their repertoire of experiences.

 <img src="/images/cl9.png"
      style="width:100%"> International Chinese Language Competition – Gold